cmbyerly/DemoElasticBlazor/README.md

 # Second Video - Enabling with Serilog on Server

 You will need to install the following Nuget Libraries to DemoElasticBlazor.Server.csproj.
-The initial project will be in the "Initial" directoty.
+The initial project will be in the "Initial" directory.
 The my fully configured one will be in the "Logging" Directory for your reference.

 - Elasticsearch.Net
 - NEST